Tricked-dev/ascella/ascella/api_description.md

 # Contributing

 You can help by setting the right status code for every response this would help a ton in making the api docs!

+# Typescript interfaces

+You can find typescript interfaces in the github repository in the ascella/bindings directory